Spital Clinic Icon Logo - Private GP in City of London.

 open 7 days/week

-5* rated
+5* rated Specialists

-Self Referral
+Easy Self Referral

 Frequently Asked Questions

-You have a question?
+You have a question about Hysteroscopy?
 We have an answer.

-Is hysteroscopy painful?
+Is Hysteroscopy painful?

 Most women experience minimal discomfort during a hysteroscopy, as the procedure is typically performed under some form of anaesthesia or sedation.
 You may feel some cramping or pressure during the procedure, similar to menstrual cramps.
 After the hysteroscopy, you may have some mild cramping or slight vaginal bleeding for a day or two.
 Over-the-counter pain relief medications, such as paracetamol or ibuprofen, can help alleviate any post-procedure discomfort.

-How long does it take to recover from a hysteroscopy?
+How long does it take to recover from a Hysteroscopy?

 Recovery time after a hysteroscopy varies depending on the type of procedure performed and the type of anaesthesia used.
 Most women can return to normal activities within a day or two after a diagnostic hysteroscopy.
 If you had an operative hysteroscopy or received general anaesthesia, you may need a few additional days to recover.
 Your healthcare provider will give you specific instructions on post-procedure care and follow-up.

-Can I have a hysteroscopy during my period?
+Can I have a Hysteroscopy during my period?

 It is generally recommended to schedule a hysteroscopy after your period has ended, as menstrual blood can obscure the view of the uterine cavity.
 However, in some cases, such as when investigating abnormal uterine bleeding, your healthcare provider may recommend performing the hysteroscopy during your period to better visualise the source of the bleeding.
 If you have any concerns about the timing of your procedure, discuss them with your provider.